liferay/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/04-sending-alerts-and-announcements.markdown

 The Alerts app works the same way as the Announcements app.
 Alerts is a separate app because it's designed to be used only for high priority messages or those that require users to take some action.
 The Alerts app only displays alerts, and the Announcements app only displays announcements.
-To draw attention to the alerts, the Alerts app displays a red *Important* tag next to each alert.
-To separate important alerts from more mundane announcements, site administrators can place the Alerts and Announcement apps on different pages.
+To draw attention to its alerts, the Alerts app displays a red *Important* tag next to each.
+To separate important alerts from more mundane announcements, site administrators can place the Alerts and Announcements apps on different pages.